efreham1/root/proj/individual_reflection_david_ohanjanian.md

 I also became more skillful in visualizing and simplifying complex systems, as having a shared responsibility over the project presentation, we had to analyze and understand the GC on multiple levels, in order to deliver a meaningful and comprehensible presentation.
 This very task was also something that differed compared to other tasks throughout the course with its various achievements and assignments.
-In summary, other parts of the course delivered a broader set of knowledge, while the project, gave a deeper understanding.
+In summary, other parts of the course delivered a broader set of knowledge, while this project, it a deeper meaning.
 ## How has logging your time worked?
 I didn't log my time, it is one of the things that we didn't do correctly.
 ## What was your "Biggest fail" and "Biggest win"?